NORTH OAKLAND DARTING ASSOCIATION, INC

 2. Divisions 3 and on - No player may play in more than 6 games per match.

-5. All players present (This includes the Dummy Player if used) MUST play a minimum of 3 games unless if for reasons beyond a player's control, such as work or prior commitments, he/she cannot be present for an entire night's match, IT IS OK to appear and play in less than the 3 games per night requirement.
+4. All players present that show up to play (This includes the Dummy Player if used) MUST play a minimum of 3 games unless if for reasons beyond a player's control, such as illness, work or prior commitments, he/she cannot be present for an entire night's match, IT IS OK to appear and play in less than the 3 games per night requirement.
 This player may play in any of the remaining games.
 If this happens it must be noted in the REMARKS section of the score sheets and initialed by the 2 captains.
 This will let the Statistician know not to impose a penalty for the "less than 3 games played" rule.
-(Penalty to be 1 point for each game less than three)
+(Penalty to be 1 point for each game less than three).
+If the Dummy Player is used he must be used in accordance with Rule 12-B and Rule 12-C. It is ok to come and watch your teammates play and not participate but that option will be with the player and if he plays at all the full force of this rule and all other NODA rules will be in effect.

 **(11)** APPLICATION OF PENALTIES FOR INFRACTIONS